Wielstra-Lab/PAVspotter/README.md

 Running Script2 (batch/SLURM)

 - Step 4: Fill in (or remove) the #SBATCH lines + manually adjust Script2a for running remotely.
 Note there are two versions of Script2a: a version to initiate MATLAB, or a version to initiate Python - depending on your preferences
-- (Extra step: Customize Script2b manually if necessary, but this is less likely to be necessary - again note the '.m' version is the MATLAB version, and the '.py' version is the Python version)
+- (Extra step: Customize Script2b manually if necessary, but this is less likely to be necessary.
+Again note the '.m' version is the MATLAB version, and the '.py' version is the Python version)
-- Step 5: Run your preferred version of Script2a (MATLAB or Python), which will automatically kickstart Script2b, to generate output files/format required for Script3
+- Step 5: Run your preferred version of Script2a (MATLAB vs. Python), which will automatically kickstart Script2b, to generate output files/format required for Script3

 Running Script3 (bash)